Professor of Law

 Professor Yackee's research centers on international investment law, international economic relations, foreign arbitration, and administrative law and politics.
 He teaches Contracts, International Investment Law, International Arbitration, and International Business Transactions.

 Professor Yackee graduated summa cum laude and Phi Beta Kappa from the University of Pittsburgh, earned an M.A. and Ph.D. in political science (International Relations) from the University of North Carolina at Chapel Hill, and earned a J.D., summa cum laude and Order of the Coif, from Duke University School of Law where he was an editor for the Duke Law Journal.
-He has also studied French and European law at L'Universite Pantheon-Assas (Paris-2).
+He has also studied French and European law at L'Universite Pantheon-Assas (Paris-2), and he was awarded a Fulbright fellowship to conduct research at the Thammasat University Faculty of Law, in Bangkok, Thailand.

-Professor Yackee has published articles in a variety of peer-reviewed social science journals, student-edited law reviews, and edited volumes.
-His most recent articles include "Breaking the Myth of Ossification", forthcoming in the George Washington Law Review, and "Controlling the International Investment Law Agency", forthcoming in the Harvard International Law Journal.
-His other publications have appeared in such journals as the Virginia Journal of International Law, the Fordham International Law Journal, the Journal of Politics, and the Journal of Public Administration Research and Theory, among others.
-Professor Yackee has presented his research widely, both domestically and abroad, and he has served as a contract consultant for a major developed country on investment treaty issues.
+Professor Yackee has published articles in a variety of peer-reviewed social science journals, student-edited law reviews, and edited volumes, including the George Washington Law Review, the Harvard International Law Journal, and the Virginia Journal of International Law.
+Professor Yackee has presented his research widely, both domestically and abroad.
+Professor Yackee has served as a contract consultant for a major developed country on investment treaty issues, and has presented his research at the Organization for Economic Cooperation and Development (OECD) in Paris.